Reading Olympics Monthly Meetings

 How it works

 Please do not sign up for Reading Olympics unless you are committed to reading the books, and attending as many practices as possible, otherwise you will be ineligible to attend the competition.
-If you have a sports practice on one of the dates below, please get changed, come up to the Library for 45 minutes or so, and then go to sports.
-If you have a game or any other event, just let us know that you can’t make it.
+If you have a sports practice on one of the dates below, please tell Ms. Hymel and she will speak with Mr. Dickman to let him know you will be late for practice.

-As stated above, students are to choose a minimum of six (6) books from the Reading Olympics Book List to read for the WMA team.
+As stated above, students are given a minimum of six (6) books from the Reading Olympics Book List to read for the WMA team.

 As information is received from MCIU on competition dates and other important information it will be posted.